Combination of Deep Speaker Embeddings for Diarisation: Related work

-When clustering speaker homogeneous segments into a number of speaker clusters, it is also convenient to first convert each variable-length segment into a fixed-length vector representation, which allows common clustering algorithms, such as $k$-means, spectral clustering \citep{sc_dia1}, and agglomerative clustering \citep{vad2,iac_dia2} to be directly used.
-Although early studies on speaker adaptation with cluster adaptive training and eigenvoices \citep{ivec0} explored vectorised speaker representations, the i-vector method which is based on joint factor analysis in the total variability space, became the most widely accepted one among approaches before deep learning \citep{ivec2}.
+When clustering speaker homogeneous segments into a number of speaker clusters, it is also convenient to first convert each variable-length segment into a fixed-length vector representation, which allows common clustering algorithms, such as $k$-means, spectral clustering \citep{sc_dia1}, and agglomerative clustering \citep{vad2,iac_dia2} to be used.
+Although early studies on speaker adaptation with cluster adaptive training and eigenvoices \citep{ivec0} explored vector speaker representations, the i-vector method which is based on joint factor analysis in the total variability space, became the most widely used before deep learning \citep{ivec2}.
 Clustering i-vectors based on the cosine distance has been widely adopted in diarisation systems \citep{ivec1,ivec4,ivec6,meanshiftcluster}.
 Furthermore, variational Bayes methods are often used to refine the i-vector-based clustering results or segment boundaries \citep{vbivec,pldacluster,ivec3,ivec5}.

 With the advent of deep learning, d-vectors \citep{dnn1} have been used to replace i-vectors.
-In addition to feed-forward deep neural networks (DNNs) \citep{dnnam}, recurrent and convolutional models have also been applied to extract d-vectors at frame-level \citep{dnn1,dnn4,dnn2,rcnn1,rnn1}.
+In addition to feed-forward deep neural networks (DNNs) \citep{dnnam}, recurrent and convolutional models have also been applied to extract d-vectors at the frame-level \citep{dnn1,dnn4,dnn2,rcnn1,rnn1}.
 To convert a variable length segment into a fixed-length vector using frame-level d-vectors, a temporal pooling function, such as the mean and standard deviation \citep{dnn3,tdnn1,selfatten2}, attention mechanisms \citep{dnn5,selfatten1,mypaper,selfatten3}, and their combination \citep{statspool1}, have been used, which also enables joint training over entire segments.

 To address the mismatch between training and test, innovative loss functions, such as end-to-end losses \citep{dnn2,triplet2,tdnn1} and angular softmax losses \citep{softmax4,softmax5,softmax6,asoftmax,softmax7,losscomb,asoftmax2} has been used to train speaker embeddings.
 In some recent research, clustering can either be merged with prior stages for joint optimisation \citep{e2e1,e2e3,e2e4,e2e5,e2e6}, or combined with discriminative training \citep{dnc}.